cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

 ## OPA Rego

-Because there isn't a standard style guide for the Rego language, we are creating one from scratch.
+OPA has a style guide [Styra](https://github.com/StyraInc/rego-style-guide), that we are adopting, except where our guide specifically notes an exception (for example, variable name case).
+At least, I believe that's the direction we have gone.
 For consistency, we will be using many of the same style rules as PowerShell.
 There are also a few best practice rules that this program will follow.
 These best practices were deliberated on and chosen to enhance readability.
 We recognize that the code is in a constant state of improvement, so the best practices are subject to change.
+Also note the use of Regal linter is highly encourage for style formatting.

 ### Test Cases